remram44/globus-k8s/README.md

 Step 2: Add the sidecar container to your application
 -----------------------------------------------------

-Add the Globus container to your Pod, by editing your application's manifest.
-You can also run Globus as a stand-alone Pod if you don't use a volume that is exclusively attached in another.
+Add the Globus container to your Pod, by editing your application's manifest (for example the `template` section of a `Deployment` manifest).
+You can also run Globus as a stand-alone Pod if you don't use a volume that is exclusively attached to another.

 You should mount the volumes to be shared using `volumeMounts` and list them in the `GLOBUS_PATHS` environment variable using [the Globus configuration format](https://docs.globus.org/globus-connect-personal/install/linux/#config-paths).